 4. Crohn’s Disease

-Blood in the stool is a typical symptom of Crohn’s disease.
-Though there are a wide range of drugs to treat it, there are also many natural treatments.
+Blood in the stool is a typical symptom of Crohn’s disease, a type of inflammatory bowel disease.
+Though there is a wide variety of drugs that try to treat the symptoms, they do not treat the cause of the disease.
+There are also many natural remedies.

 A common option is using slippery elm.
 It works by protecting and promoting healing of the irritated tissue in your digestive system.
 After mixing it with warm water in a glass, it turns into a slick gel which coats and soothes your digestive tract to ease inflammation.

 5. Ulcerative Colitis

 Another inflammatory bowel disease, ulcerative colitis is also characterized by pooping blood.